-On March 12, 2012, the NRC issued a 50.54(f) letter as part of implementing lessons learned from the accident at the Fukushima Dai-ichi nuclear power plant.
+On March 12, 2012, the NRC issued the 50.54(f) letter as part of implementing lessons learned from the accident at the Fukushima Dai-ichi nuclear power plant.
 Enclosure 1 to the 50.54(f) letter requested that licensees reevaluate seismic hazards at their sites using present-day methodologies and guidance.
-Enclosure 1, Item 4, of the 50.54(f) letter requested that licensees perform a comparison of the ground motion response spectrum (GMRS) and the safe shutdown earthquake (SSE).
-The staff's assessment of the information provided in response to Items 1-3 and 5-7 and the comparison portion of Item (4) of the 50.54(f) letter was provided by letter dated April 21, 2015 (ADAMS Accession No. ML15063A517).
-Enclosure 1, Item 9, of the 50.54(f) letter requested that, when the GMRS exceeds the SSE in the 1 to 10 Hertz frequency range, a seismic evaluation be made of the SFP.
-More specifically, plants were asked to consider "...all seismically induced failures that can lead to draining of the SFP."
+Enclosure 1, Item (4), of the 50.54(f) letter requested that licensees perform a comparison of the ground motion response spectrum (GMRS) and the safe shutdown earthquake (SSE).
+The staff's assessment of the information provided in response to Items (1)-(3) and (5)-(7) and the comparison portion of Item (4) of the 50.54(f) letter was provided by letter dated November 4, 2016 (ADAMS Accession No. ML16285A410).
+Enclosure 1, Item (9), of the 50.54(f) letter requested that, when the GMRS exceeds the SSE in the 1 to 10 Hertz frequency range, the licensee provide a seismic evaluation of the SFP.
+More specifically, licensees were asked to consider "... all seismically induced failures that can lead to draining of the SFP."